dco2635/TravelPals/README.md

 https://github.com/dco2635/TravelPals

 ## Quick Start
 1. You will need to get connect to the team's MongoDB database to review the data.
 Connect to the following server uri on Compass: mongodb+srv://CS546:cs546@cluster0.tk4aldg.mongodb.net/.
 The database is already populated with data.
-If you wish to add more data, you may run node seed.js.
+If you wish to add more data, you may run npm run seed.

 2. Install all packages using npm install.